redis/redis-doc/docs/data-types/streams.md

 `XREADGROUP` is very similar to `XREAD` and provides the same **BLOCK** option, otherwise it is a synchronous command.
 However there is a *mandatory* option that must be always specified, which is **GROUP** and has two arguments: the name of the consumer group, and the name of the consumer that is attempting to read.
 The option **COUNT** is also supported and is identical to the one in `XREAD`.

-We'll add racers to the race:italy stream and try reading something using the consumer group:
+We'll add riders to the race:italy stream and try reading something using the consumer group:
-Note: *here racer is the field name, and the name is the associated value, remember that stream items are small dictionaries.*
+Note: *here rider is the field name, and the name is the associated value, remember that stream items are small dictionaries.*

 {{< clients-example stream_toturial xgroup_read >}}
-> XADD race:italy * racer Castilla
+> XADD race:italy * rider Castilla
-"1691766245113-0"
+"1692632639151-0"
-> XADD race:italy * racer Royce
+> XADD race:italy * rider Royce
-"1691766256307-0"
+"1692632647899-0"
-> XADD race:italy * racer Sam-Bodden
+> XADD race:italy * rider Sam-Bodden
-"1691766261145-0"
+"1692632662819-0"
-> XADD race:italy * racer Prickett
+> XADD race:italy * rider Prickett
-"1691766685178-0"
+"1692632670501-0"
-> XADD race:italy * racer Norem
+> XADD race:italy * rider Norem
-"1691766698493-0"
+"1692632678249-0"
-> XREADGROUP GROUP italy_racers Alice COUNT 1 STREAMS race:italy >
+> XREADGROUP GROUP italy_riders Alice COUNT 1 STREAMS race:italy >
 1) 1) "race:italy"
-   2) 1) 1) "1691766245113-0"
+   2) 1) 1) "1692632639151-0"
-         2) 1) "racer"
+         2) 1) "rider"
             2) "Castilla"
 {{< /clients-example >}}